 Accounting Entries on Maturity of Convertible Debt

 So, we are now five years down the road for ABC Ltd and the convertible notes are maturing and the note holders will have their compound instruments converted into equity in the firm.
 You will be glad to know there is just one more journal entry.
 This journal entry converts the debt into the ABC shares and creates the share premium account.

 |10 May||Convertible Debtentry||$3,000,000|||

 |Share Premium Reserve||$257,521|

 The creation of the share equity capital position closes the convertible debt liability position.
 We also need to close the share options position through the share premium reserve.

-And that is it: convertible debt and its accounting issues you need to consider in bringing it to account.
+And that is it: convertible debt and the accounting issues you need to consider in bringing it to account.
 As always we welcome your comments, feedback and questions.
 You can use the form below this post, head over to our questions and answer section, use our ask a question section or drop us note by using our Contact Us form.